esper-io/dev-docs/docs/home/console.md

 To add a new user, click on `New User`.
 This starts a two-step process:

-Step 1:Enter user account information:
+First, enter user account information and click `Next`.

 ![Esper User Management add new user](./assets/OLD_DASHBOARD/create_new_user_1.jpg)

-Step 2: Define the user role.
+Then select the user role from the pop-down menu.

 ![Esper User Management add new user](./assets/OLD_DASHBOARD/create_new_user_2.jpg)